yvkrishna/Library-management-with-django/README.md

 # Library-management-with-django

+This is made with django as a framework...
 This repo contains addition of books and author data to database and also getting back the data of books and author...
 I have used graphene to retrieve the data and to store the data to database.